Michael V. Smith

 Michael V. Smith’s novel, Cumberland (Cormorant Books), was nominated for the Amazon/Books in Canada First Novel Award.
 His poetry has appeared in Arc, Descant, Grain, Quarry, and The Malahat Review, among others.
 What You Can’t Have is his first book of poetry.

 He has won a Western Magazine Award for Fiction, four awards for film, a Community Heroes Award for his work in the arts in Vancouver, and was nominated for the Journey Prize.
+In 2007, Michael was awarded the inaugural Dayne Ogilvie Memorial Grant for LGBT Emerging Writers by The Writers' Trust.

 He curates the Robson Reading Series with Matt Rader and is a past organizer for Crash the Indie Writers Fest.
 Also a comedian, filmmaker, zinester, performance artist and occasional clown, Smith is an MFA grad from UBC’s Creative Writing program.
 He has been named one of Vancouver’s 25 most influential queer citizens (Vancouver Magazine) and one of Vancouver’s Most Dangerous People (Loop).